steffendx/GoNorthWiki/Evne.md

 ### Reference Display
 If you have an skill open and not a template you can see a list of references where the current skill is used.
 This will show you the quests, wiki pages, dialogs and npcs which can use the skill.

+## Bulk Import / Export values and objects
+### Export objects / values
+To help you balance, analyze or transfer your skill values GoNorth offers a function to bulk export or import skills.
+To use this you have to navigate to the skill List and select "Export field values".
+This will open a new dialog which allows you to select a template for which you want to export the objects and the fields you want to export.
+Once you confirm this selection you will be provided with a CSV-File containing the objects you have just selected. **Please note:** Only the objects inside the current folder or below are exported.
+If you want to export all objects you have to navigate to the root level.

+### Import objects / values
+Next to the "Export field values" button you will find an "Import field values" button.
+This allows you to import a previously exported CSV-File.
+You can update the values inside the CSV-File to bulk update a list of skills to improve balancing or simply update a lot of fields.
+Just make sure to not change the Id column since this is required to match the skill which must be updated.
+To import a CSV-File you have to hit the "Import field values" button and then drag the CSV-File into the offered dropzone.
+Once you drop the file GoNorth will analyze its content and present you with a preview of objects that will be updated or created.
+You can deselect a line if you are not happy with the changes, this line will be ignored.
+After making sure all the values are correct you can hit the import button and the values will be imported for real.
+Once the import process is finished the results will be displayed with each row indicating success, error or no change.
+You can also export the results into a CSV file to save for later use and reference.

+If you open the import field values dialog you can also show a list of previous imports in order to check the history of figure out the source of a bulk imp